types of automation testing

 Mabl- Intelligent Test Automation for Agile Teams

-Mabl is the most suitable for a fast-paced testing environment.
-It allows multiple team members to work together through the cloud-native platform.
-Mabl comes with powerful AI that can produce in-depth reports and cope with the changes made in the software throughout the development process.
+Mabl is most suitable for a fast-paced testing environment.
+Its cloud-native platform allows multiple team members to work together.
+Mabl comes with powerful AI that can produce in-depth reports and cope with software changes throughout the development process.

 Features: